bichae9120/Deconstructing-the-GPT-Evasion-Circuit/README.md

 # Deconstructing-the-GPT-Evasion-Circuit

-Summary: Structural Analysis of GPT Evasive Output Patterns (To Be Published)
+Summary: Structural Analysis of GPT Evasive Output Patterns

 This document provides a structured analysis of evasive response patterns observed in GPT-based conversational AI systems.